heseba/dcm-interactive-demo/readme.md

-# DCM: Dynamic Client-Server Code Migration
+# Demo: Enhancing Web Applications with Dynamic Code Migration Capabilities

 This is the online appendix for the following paper submission: